NirnayK/Beat-Bridge/README.md

 - `GET /spotify/all_playlist` - Fetch all Spotify playlists.
 - `GET /spotify/song/:id` - Fetch a Spotify song by ID.
 - `GET /spotify/all_songs` - Fetch all Spotify songs.

-### Saavn Routes

-- `GET /saavn/playlist/:id` - Fetch a Saavn playlist by ID.
-- `GET /saavn/all_playlist` - Fetch all Saavn playlists.
-- `GET /saavn/song/:id` - Fetch a Saavn song by ID.
-- `GET /saavn/all_songs` - Fetch all Saavn songs.

 ### YouTube Routes